Skip to main content

 Start

 Click Start.
-You’ll be redirected to the Email Simulator, where you can send and receive simulated email exchanges.
+You’ll be redirected to the Playground, where you can send and receive simulated email exchanges.

 This feature is ideal for validating Specialist behavior and fine-tuning instructions before going live.